SCQF Level 6

 - Problem solving skills.

-To achieve the full qualification you must successfully complete all units and assessments.
-There will be an assessment for each unit.
-In addition there will be an assignment (which will require you to plan, carry out and report on your psychological research investigation).
-There will also be an external exam in June.
+To achieve the full qualification you must successfully complete all units.
+There will be an assignment (which will require you to plan, carry out and report on your psychological research investigation).
+There will also be an external exam during the SQA Exam Diet.

 This course is most suited to pupils in S6 who have already achieved a Higher in English, Modern Studies or Geography.
 Given the reduced delivery time and the high level of self-study required, pupils with experience of study at Higher level during S5 will be better suited to this course.